 I TRY PRINCE’S 5X HOT CHICKEN AND… DOWN GOES FRAYZHUH!
 DOWN GOES FRAYZHUH!

 You ever wake up in Kentucky and wish you were home?
 Then, outside is not a taxi to take you to the airport, but a Nissan Altima with three weeks of funk and a shriveled wardrobe in the trunk.
 Yesterday was supposed to be spent exploring Lexington, KY and then bedding in Nashville, but I was more set on eating a chunk of the hours between me and Austin.
-It’s been a great 23 days on the road, but you know what would sound great right about now?
+It’s been a great 23 days on the road, scouting possible new hometowns, but you know what would sound great right about now?
 My old life.
 My morning routine.
 HEB.

 Lexington had some great architecture on the way to the horse wagering den.
-Unfortunately, there a big, dumb college in the middle of it, so you’ve got these beautiful buildings with “Go Cats!” signs on them.
+Unfortunately, there’s a big, dumb college in the middle of it, so you’ve got these beautiful buildings with “Go Cats!” signs on them.
 There’s a great record store on Limestone called CD Central and I had a good grilled summer vegetable sandwich at Stella’s Kentucky Deli.
 The people were noticeably friendly.
 But a move from Austin to Lexington would be like dating your ex-wife’s less talented and not-so-interesting sister.
 And there’s construction everywhere.

 My best friend from Nashville was still out of town, so I just buzzed into Prince’s Hot Fried Chicken, in a strip mall of North Nashville, then headed towards Memphis.
 When you eat at a hot chicken place in Nashville and say it’s not so great, everybody tells you that you shoulda went to Prince’s.
 It’s in what some people would call the ghetto and I think it may have started the hot chicken craze.